LoyolaChicagoBooks/introcs-csharp/rst/testing.rst

 - Assert.IsTrue(false): The assertion is not successful, because the boolean value *false* is true.

-- Assert.IsFalse(false): This assertion is succeesful, because the test for whether *false* is equal to *false* is true.
+- Assert.IsFalse(false): This assertion is successful, because the test for whether *false* is equal to *false* is true.

 - Assert.IsTrue(5 > 0): success